BEHIND THE SCENES WITH CLOUGHIE

 Cloughie's former Chief Scout has revealed how he once beat the Great Man at darts - and Brian vowed never to play him again.
 "He just liked to win, that's the way he was," said Maurice Edwards in an exclusive interview for this website.

 Maurice, who worked with Clough at every club he managed, has written a fascinating book which describes exactly what happened behind the scenes while working for the Master Manager.
-It tells the story of how he was introduced to Brian by his friend Peter Taylor, who became Cloughie's assistant.
+'A Right Pair' (published in 2010) tells the story of how he was introduced to Brian by his friend Peter Taylor, who became Cloughie's assistant.
 And it describes that memorable darts game which was held in a pub.

 Brian and Maurice were on their way back from a scouting mission to Bournemouth when they stopped at a village pub.
 It was just after 6pm on a Saturday and they were the only customers.
 "Brian asked the landlord for two sets of darts, then he said to me 'I like to play for money, it makes it more interesting' - so we played for one-pound."